 If pre-eclampsia is moderate or your home situation is not restful, the doctor may admit you to the hospital.
 Treatment may include:

-To help reduce your chance of developing pre-eclampsia or other pregnancy complications, take these steps:
+To help reduce your chance of pre-eclampsia or other pregnancy complications:

 Pregnancy-induced hypertension.
 American Academy of Family Physicians Family Doctor website.
 Available at: